leematos/slate/README.md

 #Slate - Window Management the way you want! #

 Slate is window management application similar to Divvy and SizeUp (except better and free!).
-Originally written to replace them due to limitations in how each work, it attempts to overcome them by being extremely configurable.
+Originally written to replace these offerings due to limitations in how each work, it attempts to overcome them by being extremely configurable.
 As a result, it may take some time to get your ideal configuration.
 Once configured the benefit is huge.

 Slate currently works on Mac OS X 10.6 and above.